diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/about/index.md

 |Birthday date| **February 3<sup>rd</sup>, 1997 (23 years old)**|
 |Location| **Oliveira do Bairro, Aveiro**|

 Hi!
 I'm Diogo Ferreira and I love to use and learn about machine learning techniques, mainly Deep Learning.
 I have finished my Masters in Computer and Telematics Engineering, with a thesis about forecasting techniques in 5G networks and its implementation to improve the network behavior (with a 20/20 grade).
-Currently, I work at Talkdesk Innovation Lab (TDX) in Coimbra, where I am Data Scientist of NLP-related projects.
+Currently, I work at Talkdesk Innovation Lab (TDX) in Aveiro, where I am Data Scientist of NLP-related projects.

-I have done online courses to learn more about machine learning, such as the Machine Learning course by Andrew Ng in Coursera, and the Deep Learning Specialization, by Deep Learning.ai.
+I have done online courses to learn more about machine learning, such as the Machine Learning course by Andrew Ng in Coursera, the Deep Learning Specialization by Deep Learning.ai, or CS224n: Natural Language Processing with Deep Learning by Stanford University.

 Beyond the digital world, I am also passionate about music, having attended several music summer festivals in the past years.
 I also enjoy sports, having played football for 12 years.